mattwarren/mattwarren.github.io/_posts/2017-05-25-Lowering-in-the-C#-Compiler.md

 - ['using' statement](https://github.com/dotnet/roslyn/blob/master/src/Compilers/CSharp/Portable/Lowering/LocalRewriter/LocalRewriter_UsingStatement.cs)
 - even a ['while' loop](https://github.com/dotnet/roslyn/blob/master/src/Compilers/CSharp/Portable/Lowering/LocalRewriter/LocalRewriter_WhileStatement.cs)

-So a big thank you is due to all the past and present C# language developers and designers.
-They did all this work for us, imagine that C# didn't have all these high-level features, we'd be stuck writing them by hand, it would be like writing Java :-)
+So a big thank-you is due to all the past and present C# language developers and designers, they did all this work for us.
+Imagine that C# didn't have all these high-level features, we'd be stuck writing them by hand.

+It would be like writing **Java** :-)

 ----